What Is Western Herbal Medicine?

 An initial consultation lasts approximately one hour where an in-depth picture is built up about your health.
 This covers your presenting complaint and symptoms as well as personal and family medical history, medication, diet and lifestyle.

-A blood pressure check and other (non-invasive) physical examinations may be carried out, where relevant.
-These findings are discussed with you and a treatment plan agreed.
+We then discuss & agree a treatment plan.
 Advice that might benefit your health further, such as lifestyle and nutrition, is also offered and discussed.
 My aim is to provide you with support and practical advice; working within your limits and allowing you to take control of your own health.
 I view the consultation as a two way process and I am happy to answer questions you may have at any time during your consultation.

-At the end of the consultation, an individual herbal prescription is formulated for you.
+I leave time during the telephone/video consultation to prescribe & formulate an individual herbal prescription for you.
 This is usually a tincture (a blend of herbal extracts in alcohol and water). but sometimes dried herbs, capsules, syrups or topical creams may be recommended.
 Instructions are given about how to take your medicine.
+I will post your herbal medicine 1st class, the same day as your consultation.
+All being well, you should receive your herbal medicine the next working day.

 A follow up appointment is arranged for 2 weeks later and this lasts approximately 30 minutes.
-During follow up appointments adjustments may be made to your herbal medicine to ensure it is at its most effective.
+During follow up appointments, adjustments may be made to your herbal medicine to ensure it is at its most effective.
+I will supply you with herbal medicine for a further 4 weeks & at the end of this period, review your progress.

 The length of time you take herbal medicine depends on a number of factors such as your general state of health, how long you have had your presenting condition, the severity of your symptoms and the effects of any medications.
 Herbs work in a more subtle way than pharmaceutical medicines, but are also less likely to produce side effects.
 They can work quickly, but it is usual to take herbal medicine for several months to gain maximum benefit.